 How Did the Pease Limitation Work (and Why Was It Repealed?)

-The Pease limitation was named for the politician who first introduced the legislation in 1991—Congressman Donald Pease from Ohio.
-Then, on December 22, 2017, it was repealed when President Trump signed the Tax Cuts and Jobs Act into law...at least for a while.
+The Pease limitation used to put a cap on how much certain taxpayers could claim in the way of itemized deductions if their incomes were over certain thresholds.
+Named for the politician who first introduced the legislation in 1991—Congressman Donald Pease from Ohio—it was repealed on Dec.
+22, 2017 when President Donald Trump signed the Tax Cuts and Jobs Act (TCJA).

-The Pease limitation is eliminated as of the 2018 tax year so it can still be a factor when you’re completing your 2017 tax return.
-It returns after 2025 if Congress doesn’t intervene when the TCJA expires at that time.
+The Pease limitation was eliminated as of the 2018 tax year but it will return after 2025 if Congress doesn’t intervene when the TCJA expires at that time.

 What the Pease Limitation Accomplished